iricigor/PS-azmi/README.md

 Your code can be absolutely free of any secrets, you do not even need to store user names!
 Read more about Azure Managed Identities at [MS Docs web site](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

-This PowerShell module is written in C# compiled with .NET 5.0.
-It is targeting PowerShell v.7.
+This PowerShell module is written in C# compiled with [.NET 5.0](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five).
+It is targeting [PowerShell version 7](https://docs.microsoft.com/en-us/powershell/scripting/whats-new/what-s-new-in-powershell-70?view=powershell-7.1).

 ## How to use